illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 #### Option 1: Using [SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

-GitHub provides an easy way to add SSH keys to your account.
-This method has the added benefit that you can reuse the same SSH key for password-less authentication to your CS341 VM.

-In summary:

-1. Create an SSH key on your local machine if you do not already have one.
+1. Create an SSH key on your VM.
 Currently, we recommend the EdDSA key algorithm.
 You can create an EdDSA key with the command `ssh-keygen -t ed25519 -a 100`.
-This command generates a private and public key for authentication.
+This command generates a private and public key in the directory `~/.ssh`, where `~` denotes your home directory.
 It will prompt you to enter a name for the file storing your private key, and will generate a .pub file for your public key.
+It's not necessary to enter a password for the key.
 2. Copy the ***public*** key to your clipboard.
 This is usually stored at a path like `~/.ssh/*.pub`, where `~` denotes your home directory.
+You can print out the public key to the terminal with the `cat` command.
 3. Log into your GitHub account, navigate to Settings->SSH Keys, and follow the prompts to add a new SSH key by pasting in the ***public*** key on your clipboard.

 _Please keep in mind that, when using this method, you will need to use SSH protocol URLs (e.g. `git@github.com:<repo>`), not HTTPS protocol URLs (e.g. `https://github.com/<repo>`)_.